SimonBarnett/clubmadeira.io/flask.md

 # API Endpoints Documentation

-This document outlines the API endpoints for the Flask application, categorized into Velo Endpoints (for frontend integration) and Management Endpoints (for configuration and user category/product management).
-Each endpoint includes its HTTP method, parameters, descriptions, and default values.
+This document outlines the API endpoints for the Flask application, categorized into **Velo Endpoints** (for frontend integration) and **Management Endpoints** (for configuration and user category/product management).
+Each endpoint includes its HTTP method, parameters, descriptions, and default values where applicable.

+---

 ## Velo Endpoints